 Ans: We can ensure content security by using ACL (Access Control List).
 It provides allowing or denying permissions to the required identities.

-27. What does a typical shared hosting environment consist of in IIS?
+27. What does a typically shared hosting environment consist of in IIS?

-Ans: The typical shared hosting environment consists of the following:
+Ans: The typically shared hosting environment consists of the following:

 - Front-end servers – to route requests to their content locations